For the longest time, I wished my family wanted to eat beans.

 Someone pinch me!

 Honestly, whether my kids think it’s Nutella, or they eat it with a spoon, or they think it’s dessert, I don’t care.
-How can you go wrong with serving dessert hummus any time of day!
+You can’t go wrong with serving dessert hummus any time of day!

 In fact, I’ve started making weekly batches of dessert hummus for the kids, toggling back and forth between this recipe and my cookie dough hummus recipe.
 They really truly LOVE both of them!